About the NHLF

 Members of the NHLF are part of the Coalition of Peaks, which is a collection of peak organisations working together to co-design a new national agreement on closing the gap.The Coalition of Peaks is a representative body comprised of around forty Aboriginal and Torres Strait Islander peaks organisations that have come together to have their collective voice heard on issues that affect Aboriginal and Torres Strait Islander people.
 It is probably the first time that such a coalition has come together across sectors to give voice to the needs to address the cultural and social determinants of health in order to improve health outcomes and close the gap.

 The Coalition of Peaks formed a Joint Partnership with the Council of Australian Governments (COAG) to collaborate on the Closing the Gap Refresh process.
 This is the first time Aboriginal and Torres Strait Islander voices have not only been invited to the table but have also been empowered with shared decision-making responsibilities.

 More information on the Coalition of Peaks and for an update click here and go to National Aboriginal Community Controlled Health Organisation’s (NACCHO) website

 National Aboriginal and Torres Strait Islander Health and Medical Workforce Plan

-Cultural Fusion has been engagement by the Department of Health to conduct consultations about the workforce plan.
-Click here for more information about Cultural Fusion and the their consultation project.
+Cultural Fusion has been engaged by the Department of Health to conduct consultations about the workforce plan.
+Click here for more information about Cultural Fusion and their consultation project.